negative-spaces/negative-spaces.github.io/plateaus/plateaus.md

 ## Theory: a tactical toolkit
 "the researcher-as-bricoleur goes about his or her business equipped with a set of tools rather than a fit-for-purpose methodological strategy" (Roberts 2018, 54)

+WHAT IS NEGATIVE SPACE IS CONSTANLTY SHIFTING - SITE OF INTERFERENCE CONSTANTLY SHIFTING AND SO - TACTICS DIFFERENT ALL THE TIME -thats why you cant bet on a place --> AAG vs symposium - context was different, site of interference different.

 >Foucault: "...
 In this sense **theory does not express, translate, or serve to apply practice: it is practice.** But it is local and regional, as you said, and not totalising.
 This is a struggle against power, a struggle aimed at revealing and undermining power where it is most invisible and insidious.
 It is not to "awaken consciousness" that we struggle (the masses have been aware for some time that consciousness is a form of knowledge; and consciousness as the basis of subjectivity is a prerogative of the bourgeoisie), but to sap power, to take power; it is an activity conducted alongside those who struggle for power, and not their illumination from a safe distance.
 A "theory " is the regional system of this struggle."
 Deleuze "Precisely. **A theory is exactly like a box of tools.
 It has nothing to do with the signifier.
 It must be useful.
 It must function.
 And not for itself.
 If no one uses it, beginning with the theoretician himself (who then ceases to be a theoretician), then the theory is worthless or the moment is inappropriate....** A theory does not totalise; it is an instrument for multiplication and it also multiplies itself."
 (Foucault 1977, Intellectuals and power)